rabbit19981023/popular-lang-leetcode/README.md

 > This issue occured while running the docker container as `root`.

-If you create some directories or files inside docker container, they may be owned by `root`.
+If you create some files inside docker container, they may be owned by `root`.

 To solve the permission problem, please run: